postman721/CRunner-QT/README.md

 _______________

 CRunner-QT is a lightweight program launcher done with C++ and QT5.
 It accepts programs or programs with arguments as parameters.
-The program knows how to handle errors and prints an error message for user if execution fails(meaning program xyz does not exist.
+The program knows how to handle errors and prints an error message for the user if execution fails(meaning program xyz does not exist.

 <a href= "http://www.techtimejourney.net/qtcreator-project-compiling-reference/"> See this entry if you need instructions for compiling CRunner-QT. <a>
 ________